Taylor Mitchell

-Taylor Josephine Stephanie Luciow, known by her stage name Taylor Mitchell (August 27, 1990October 27, 2009), was a Canadian country folk singer and songwriter from Toronto.
-Her debut and only album, For Your Consideration, received encouraging reviews and airplay.
-Following a busy summer performance schedule, which included an appearance as a young performer at the Winnipeg Folk Festival, Taylor embarked on a tour of Eastern Canada with a newly acquired license and car.
+Taylor Josephine Stephanie Luciow (August 27, 1990 – October 27, 2009), known by her stage name Taylor Mitchell, was a Canadian country folk singer and songwriter from Toronto.
+Her debut and sole studio album, For Your Consideration (2009), received encouraging reviews and airplay.
+Following a busy summer performance schedule, which included an appearance as a young performer at the Winnipeg Folk Festival, Mitchell embarked on a tour of Eastern Canada with a newly acquired licence and car.

-Mitchell died at the age of 19 of injuries and blood loss after eastern coyotes mauled her while she was walking in Cape Breton Highlands National Park's Skyline Trail.
+Mitchell died at the age of 19 of injuries and blood loss after two eastern coyotes (coywolves) mauled her while she was walking along Cape Breton Highlands National Park's Skyline Trail.
 Her death is the only known fatal coyote attack on an adult and the only known fatal coyote attack on a human ever confirmed in Canada.
 It shocked experts and led to a reassessment of the risk to humans from the predator behaviour of coyotes.

 Career

 Mitchell was born with the given name Taylor Josephine Stephanie Luciow.
 Her parents were Emily and Ray Luciow.
 She grew up in the Roncesvalles neighbourhood of Toronto.
 Taylor became interested in performing by her mid teens, and after graduating from the Etobicoke School of the Arts with a major in musical theatre, decided on a career as a singer and songwriter, taking the surname "Mitchell" as her stage name.
 She had released a four track EP in 2007, she independently released an album titled For Your Consideration in March 2009.
 In June 2009, she was invited to perform in the Winnipeg Folk Festival.
 Reaction from the roots music community and radio stations was positive, and she began working on new material.
 A contributor to the album, Justin Rutledge, later described Mitchell as having written beyond her years: "She didn’t provide answers, as so many of her age try to do.
 There was no preciousness [sic] about her.
 Instead she asked questions."
 To promote the album she went on a solo concert tour of the Maritime provinces, beginning on October 23, 2009.
 A few days before her death, Taylor was nominated for a Canadian Folk Music Award as Young Performer of the Year.
 Her last performance was in Lucasville, near Halifax; there were two days before her scheduled concert in Sydney.